cyphercrescent/sepalsolver-doc/docs/source/Math.rst

 Pow
 ===
    Description:
-       Raises a scalar number or elements in a vector or matrix to the power of another.
+       Raises a real or complex numbers or elements in a vector or matrix to the power of another.
        This method computes the result of raising x to the power n, returning x^n.

        .. code-block:: CSharp